jwodder/versioningit/README.rst

     should be included in your project's built sdists and wheels.

 ``encoding`` : string
     The encoding with which to write the file.
-Defaults to Python's default encoding.
+Defaults to UTF-8.

 ``template``: string
     The content to write to the file (minus the final newline, which